Samuel-Alexander/Block_Party/README.md

 ## Necessary Installations:
 * Install MyCrypto https://download.mycrypto.com/ (macOS may need to adjust permissions to open apps from unidentified developers:  >> System Preferences >> Security & Privacy).
 For this tow work, you will need to generate 2 new wallets and store address and private key in a secure location.
-Use your preferred method of authentication (mneumonic, keystore, etc). **DO NOT SHARE YOUR PRIVATE KEY with anyone, under any circumstances.**
+Use your preferred method of authentication (mneumonic, keystore, etc). **DO NOT SHARE YOUR PRIVATE KEY with anyone, under any circumstances.** We are creating a testnet in this example and creating tokens with no value, but this should always be the practice.
 * Install Go Ethereum Tools https://geth.ethereum.org/downloads/.
 Be sure to download the latest stable release bundle for your operating system.
 Decompress archive into local repo where you plan to run your nodes.
 For this example, we will be using a repo called 'Block_Party'.

 ## Creating a Genesis network